Orchestrate dbt Projects with SQLMesh in Kestra

 SQLMesh enables data teams to efficiently run and deploy data transformations written in SQL or Python.

-In this guide, we will learn how to run dbt projects based on BigQuery using SQLMesh with Kestra.
+This guide shows how to run dbt projects on BigQuery using SQLMesh with Kestra.

 Example